Krish-oo7/Krish-oo7/README.md

-<h1 align="left">Hi 👋, I'm Krishna Singh Rajput</h1>
+<h1 align="left">Hi 👋, I'm Krishna Singh Rajput - Problem Solver</h1>
-Professional Problem Solver.
 As a dedicated graduate student in Data Science, I'm thrilled to welcome you to my GitHub realm—a place where raw data transforms into captivating narratives.

 - 🧑‍🎓 I am currently pursuing a Master's in Data Science from Arizona State University